1 Rockefeller Plaza

 1 Rockefeller Plaza (formerly the Time & Life Building and the General Dynamics Building) is a 36-story building located on the east side of Rockefeller Plaza between 48th and 49th Streets in Midtown Manhattan, New York City.
-Completed in 1937, the tower is part of Rockefeller Center, which was built in the Art Deco style.
+Completed in 1937, the tower is part of Rockefeller Center and, like the rest of the complex, was built in the Art Deco style.

 Design

-The 36-story tower at 1 Rockefeller Plaza, on the east side of the plaza between 48th and 49th Streets, is the original Time–Life Building.
+The 36-story tower at 1 Rockefeller Plaza, on the east side of the plaza between 48th and 49th Streets, is the original Time & Life Building.
 The tower contains a 10th-floor setback on the 48th Street side, while its 49th Street side is actually set back from the street, rising as a slab.
 The Rockefeller Plaza side is almost a slab except for the 10th-story setback, and the eastern side connects to 600 Fifth Avenue via a seven-story annex.
 Its north-south axis aligns with the since-modified alignment of the International Building.
 One Rockefeller's artwork was designed for a generic tenant, with a general life theme.

 Artwork

-The artwork included Lawrie's bas-relief of Pegasus, robed figure, and eagle above the entrance, signifying human progress.
+Above the 49th Street entrance is Lee Lawrie's bas-relief "Progress".
+The sculpture depicts progress through an overlapping cast of characters: Pegasus, representing inspiration, Columbia, a traditional female symbol of the United States, and an eagle.
 In addition, Attilio Piccirilli's "Joy of Life" limestone relief, depicts a hedonistic Dionysus enjoying wine.
 The entrance portal is decorated with C. Paul Jennewein's limestone carvings of industry and agriculture.
 Carl Milles created a three-part wood-and-silver sculpture near the top of the lobby's western wall.
 It is called "Människan och Naturen" or "Man and Nature" and was created from 1938 to 1941.
-The right-hand carving depicts a wooden faun pushing nature away, while the left-side carving consists of a wooden nymph in the foliage, and the central carving depicts a wooden man on horseback listening to a metal Mexican nightingale that every hour on the hour, the nightingale opens its beak and sings a recording of a Mexican Nightingale from the Bronx Zoo.
+The right-hand carving depicts a wooden faun pushing nature away, while the left-side carving consists of a wooden nymph in the foliage, and the central carving depicts a wooden man on horseback listening to a metal Mexican nightingale that every hour on the hour opens its beak and sings a recording of a Mexican Nightingale from the Bronx Zoo.